aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Krūmāju un jaunaudžu (no 5 m augstuma) platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** Most of EGVs that describe forests are spatially restricted to areas outside of clearcuts and dead stands.
-The mask for this is created using a combination of the [State Forest Service's
+**Procedure:** Most EGVs describing forests are spatially restricted to areas outside of clearcuts and dead stands.
+This mask is created using a combination of the [State Forest Service's
 State Forest Registry](#Ch04.01) land category 12 and 14, and [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).

 To prepare this
-EGV, stands in land category 10 and age group 1 with height above 5 m were selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised (presence = 1, NA otherwise).
-This layer was then covered category 620 from the [Landscape classification](#Ch05.03) (presence = 1, 0 otherwise).
+EGV, stands in land category 10 and age group 1 with height above 5 m are selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised (presence = 1, NA otherwise).
+This layer is then combined with the category 620 from the [Landscape classification](#Ch05.03) (presence = 1, 0 otherwise).
-Values in pixels matching clearcut mask were set to 0.
-The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+Values in pixels matching the clearcut mask are set to 0.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r